 The International Doctoral Fellowship (IDF)

 The University Doctoral Fellowship (IDF) program supports top international students who are starting UBC-V doctoral programs.
 The fellowship provides funding for a total of five years: a $30,000 stipend plus tuition for four years and a minimum $18,000 funding package (from the recipient’s supervisor/department/Faculty, comprising awards, teaching assistantships and/or research assistantships) for the fifth year.
-Approximately 35 new fellowships will be awarded each year.

 Graduate Support Initiative (GSI) Awards